 - Flexible and “go with the flow” work ethic

-Here are some FAQ’s that I have received over the years from friends, family, and those who have interest in teaching abroad:
+Here are some FAQ’s that I have received over the years from friends, family, and those who have interest in teaching in South Korea:

-- What’s the difference between teaching at a private or a public school?
+- What’s the difference between teaching at a private (hagwon) or a public school?

 - I spent both years working at a private school.
 Students will go to the standard public school during the day and then off to their private lessons in the evening.
 This could be tae-kwon-do, computer classes, English lessons, piano classes, or basically anything that could advance them academically.
 The pressure to do well in school is very high.
 Some students would get home as late as midnight (depending on age).
 I was their designated English teacher for their private lessons.
 I had small class sizes and the lessons would last 25-45 minutes.
 At the three schools I was at during this time I had about ZERO prep and never brought work home with me.

-- I also taught kindergarten for the first year and that was for kiddos ages 4-7 who would only go to school during the mornings.
+- I also taught kindergarten for the first year.
+This was typically kiddos ages 4-7 who would only go to school during the mornings.
+I only witnessed children throwing up in class twice. 🙂

 - Are there certain degrees you need in order to be qualified?